-From an Iconic Melting Snowman to Snowball Pie, These Are the Must-Try Holiday Treats in Dallas
+From an Iconic Melting Snowman to Santa Cakes, These Are the Must-Try Holiday Treats in Dallas

-Dallas is home to some of the best Texas bakeries, patisseries, and chocolate shops, but during the holiday season, these local spots take it up a festive notch.
-From cookies and pies to incredible edible creations, these are the must-try holiday treats in Dallas.
+Dallas is home to some of the best Texas bakeries and dessert shops, but during the holiday season, these local spots take it up a festive notch.
+From themed cakes, cookies, and pies to incredible chocolate creations, these are the must-try holiday treats in Dallas.

+Recently moved to a temporary location at Olmo Market, this favorite Dallas chocolate shop has all the chocolate goods this holiday season.
+From Christmas tree lollipops to large nutcrackers and toy soldiers, CocoAndré makes some of the best festive chocolates in the city.
+Browse their Christmas collection here.

+Beginning on December 1, this favorite Dallas pie shop will be offering Christmas-themed pies.
+Father Christmas is a peppermint cream pie with a chocolate cookie crust, Merry Berry is a combination of chess and cranberry-pecan pie, while Snowball incorporates the shop’s famous coconut custard pie.
+Oh, and Hot Cake is a classic buttermilk pie with house-made salted maple caramel.
+Pre-order now.

 Kate Weiser Chocolate